-The Canada Research Chairs program was created by the federal government in 2000, to attract and retain top researchers.
+The Canada Research Chairs program was created by the federal government in 2000 to attract and retain top researchers.
 Tier 1 and Tier 2 CRCs are nominated by universities, but must also be confirmed by their peers as being exceptional researchers and potential leaders — even world leaders — in their field.
-There are 12 CRCs at Brock:
+There are nine Canada Research Chair holders at Brock.

-• Vincenzo De Luca, Tier 1 CRC in plant biochemistry and biotechnology, came to Brock in 2001 from the biotech giant Novartis, in North Carolina’s Research Triangle, where he studied cellular processes and why plants produce unique natural products as a result of gene mutation.
+Tier 1 CRC in Plant Biotechnology, came to Brock in 2001 from the biotech giant Novartis, in North Carolina’s Research Triangle, where he studied cellular processes and why plants produce unique natural products as a result of gene mutation.
 His breakthroughs at Brock include increasing the amounts of cancer-fighting drugs generated by the leaf of the tropical Madagascar periwinkle flower.

-• Tomáš Hudlický, Tier 1 CRC in Biocatalysis (biological methods of manufacturing), arrived in 2003 from the University of Florida.
+Tier 1 CRC in Biocatalysis (biological methods of manufacturing), arrived in 2003 from the University of Florida.
 “I do research on new pain and cancer medicines, research in green chemistry and natural product synthesis.”
-He work includes developing processes to manufacture medicinal agents for pain control and alcohol and drug addiction.
+His work includes developing processes to manufacture medicinal agents for pain control and alcohol and drug addiction.

 CRC in Genomics and Bioinformatics, arrived in 2008 from the Roswell Park Cancer Institute in Buffalo, NY.